Incident DetailsCause of Death:

 Officer Ralph Pogue was shot and killed while he and another officer served a search warrant at a residence whose owner was suspected of illegally selling liquor.

 When the officers arrived and started reading the warrant, the suspect grabbed it out of the officer's hand, ran to a back room and grabbed a handgun.
 As the other officer struggled with the man, Officer Pogue approached to assist but was shot in the stomach.
-He was transported to a local hospital where he remained until succumbing to his injuries the following day.
+He was transported to a local hospital where he remained until he died from the injuries he suffered the following day.